 - Arrest, charge, and/or conviction on a person’s record due to identity theft by another individual;

 - Conviction of a crime that was later acquitted by either a trial court or the court of appeals;

-- Conviction of a crime that was later pardoned by the either the governor of Texas or the President of the United States.
+- Conviction of a crime that was later pardoned by either the governor of Texas or the President of the United States.

 Texas does not have an automatic process for the expunction of records.
 You will be required to file a Petition for Expunction in a Texas District Court.
 Additionally, there are specific waiting-period requirements that preclude you from receiving an expunction until a certain amount of time has passed since your conviction.

-Given that expunction is far from guaranteed and that there are a number of bases for a Petition for Expunction to be denied, it’s important to consult with an experienced Texas criminal defense lawyer to determine your eligibility and assist you with the process.
+Given that expunction in Texas is far from guaranteed and that there are a number of bases for a Petition for Expunction to be denied, it’s important to consult with an experienced Texas criminal defense lawyer to determine your eligibility and assist you with the process.